iranzo/iranzo.github.io/content/presentations/2021-01-14-be-lazy-automate-gha-for-static-blogging/2021-01-14-be-lazy-automate-gha-for-static-blogging.en.md

 Generate a static webpage

 - Think of it as rendering templates into HTML
-- Has no requirements on the web server, any simple webserver is enough:
+- Has no requirements on the web server, any simple Webserver is enough:
   - Look ma!, no database!
   - Look ma!, no users!
   - Look ma!, no security issues!